robjsnow/robjsnow/README.md

       </a>
       <p><strong>Developed in one hour challenge</strong></p>
       <p><a href="https://robjsnow.github.io/game-in-one-hour/">Live Demo</a> | <a href="https://github.com/robjsnow/game-in-one-hour/">Source Code</a></p>
-      <p>A small but fun one-hour speed challenge: this cyberpunk-themed memory game was built entirely from scratch, with no game engine or pre-prepared assets, just pure creativity and coding on the fly.</p>
+      <p>A one-hour challenge I did to make cyberpunk-themed web game, built from scratch with no engine.</p>
     </td>
   </tr>
   <tr>